-REMINDER: Please send a warm coat, along with a hat and gloves with your child to school.
+REMINDER: Please send a warm coat and snow pants, along with a hat and gloves with your child to school.
 These items are needed for recess.

 REMINDER: Please note that students should not be at school before 7:45 a.m.
 The doors will remain locked until this time.
 Breakfast starts at 7:45 and the elementary classes begin at 8:15.

 March 1 5:30 Strengthening Family Program ages 10-14 (George Elementary)